 Introduction

-Our experience in software development learns that the gap between business and informatics still exists.
+Veel projecten mislukken (Van Cauter, 2015) (Clancy, 2014)

+Scientific papers (references) and newspaper (references) mention frequently the failure of an ICT project.
+One of the issues is the gap between business and informatics(references).
 Projects are driven by ICT cells or managers, who not always have a feeling for the business tasks to be executed.
 A change from Waterfall or Rational Unified Process (RUP) to Agile, the methodology that supports more changes and forces the business to be actively involved could help to develop the needed support (Van Cauter, 2015).

 Large software companies, the main players on the software market, have a hierarchical management and this management needs to follow ordered developments by using processes and roles as project manager.
 This hierarchy and the idea of having a plan for the whole delivery does not match the Agile philosophy, where collaboration self-organized teams is a key element.